 - Various grits of sandpaper

-When you are ready with all the materials it’s time for preparing the surface for getting a waxed finish.
+When you are ready with all the materials, it’s time to prepare the surface for getting a waxed finish.

 Step 1 – Clean the surface

 Start by removing the drawer pulls, handles, or other fixtures with a screwdriver – keep them aside.

 Now, before you add a layer of wax to wood, dirt, grime, or old peeling paint should be completely removed from the surface.